Let me take a wild guess.

 The advantage of high carbon steel is it’s lightweight but still offers excellent hardness.
 Also, check for special coatings or treatments on the blade to prevent rusting and other forms of corrosion.
 The added advantage is minimum maintenance.

 Beyond that, you need to check the material of the handle and the hardware to ensure reliability.
+A non-slip handle will help you get a solid grip while also keeping you safe.
 If you’re storing the saw in your bug out vehicle for later you want to make sure it holds up over time.

 Also, check for the warranties on each product.
 A saw that comes with a better warranty will surely be more durable.